nikhita/nikhita.github.io/about.md

 I am interested in backend applications, distributed systems, and Linux.
 I like programming in Go, C++, C and Python.
 I firmly believe that software development is much more than code - it’s about building a diverse and inclusive community too.

+I am a maintainer at [Open Source Help Community](https://github.com/OpenSourceHelpCommunity), where we provide resources, tips and advice to people interested in getting into open source.
+I am the organizer of the CNCF India remote meetup.
+I am also a co-organizer at the only WomenWhoGo [chapter](https://www.meetup.com/Women-Who-Go-Bangalore/) in India.

 I write at my blog - if you have questions, suggestions or just anything to say, please contact me!

 You can find me at these places.
 Feel free to reach out (especially if you like nerdy jokes!).